stgeorgeshurstville/bulletin/_docs/sermon.md

 ### Sermon Outline
--  The importance of love.
--  The content of love.
+-  The enemy of the best is the good
-a.
-It’s about others.
-b.
-It’s about the truth.
-c.
-It’s constant and continuous.
--  The reason for love.
-a.
-Love never fails.
-b.
-It’s a picture of heaven, us and God.
+-  Pursue Love
+-  Love covets the best
+-  Prophecy is better
+-  Sometimes it's better to keep quiet

 ## Q&A
 Got questions or comments?
 Send them [here](https://tinyurl.com/SGHACQuestionsAnswers)